phillipsj/phillipsj/input/posts/working-with-sql-server-on-linux-for-dotnet-development.md

 ---
 # Working with SQL Server on Linux for .NET Development

-Being .NET developer I find myself working with [SQL Server](https://www.microsoft.com/en-us/sql-server/) all the time, even thought that seems to be slowly changing to [PostgreSQL](https://www.postgresql.org/).
-In the past this would limit my ability to do full time development on Linux because I would still need a Windows box to run SQL Server or use a hosted solution.
+Being .NET developer I find myself working with [SQL Server](https://www.microsoft.com/en-us/sql-server/) all the time, even though that seems to be slowly changing to [PostgreSQL](https://www.postgresql.org/).
+In the past, this would limit my ability to do full-time development on Linux because I would still need a Windows box to run SQL Server or use a hosted solution.
 This doesn't work so well when you are doing development in your free time as it is cost prohibitive.
 Fortunately, Microsoft has released [SQL Server for Linux](https://www.microsoft.com/en-us/sql-server/sql-server-2017-linux) just last year and at the same time started producing Docker containers for it.
 You can find the list of Docker containers [here](https://hub.docker.com/r/microsoft/mssql-server/) all based on Ubuntu.

 This post is going to walk through getting SQL Server running in a container and how to connect to it from an ASP .NET core application for doing local development.
 Let's get started.

 ## SQL Server 2017 Container

 Make sure that you have Docker installed on your system, if you are having trouble getting it installed on your distro please reach out and I can help.
-I will be running all my commands as myself and not as the super user.
+I will be running all my commands as myself and not as the superuser.
 If you haven't followed these [steps](https://docs.docker.com/install/linux/linux-postinstall/) on Docker's website, I would encourage you to do so.
 If you don't want to do that, then make sure that you put *sudo* in front of these docker commands.

 Pulling down the image: